ta-data-lis/Project-Week-2-Lisbon/Readme.md

 ## Project Goals

-_- Learn to propose interesting questions that can be answered with data._
+- _Learn to propose interesting questions that can be answered with data._
-_- Explore/research the data available related to your topic._
+- _Explore/research the data available related to your topic._
-_- Perform a very simple analysis of your data and identify interesting insights._
+- _Perform a very simple analysis of your data and identify interesting insights._

 **Our questions:**
 - What is the most popular type of event in Lisbon? _("most popular" meaning with most occurrences)_